AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 ## Hidding instance configuration
 * cd..
-* touch .env (file at the root path and insert the following variables)
+* touch .env (save the file in the directory 'directory_name' and insert the following variables)
 ```
 SECRET_KEY=Your$eCretKeyHere
 DATABASE=YourDataBAse